 Seven Lakes Ranch is located just outside of Mauriceville Texas.
 A small community just northeast of Orange Texas.
 The ranch is located less than 2 hours from Houston and less than 35 minutes from Beaumont.
-Seven Lakes ranch is named for the seven lakes that have been build in the central portion of the ranch.
-These lakes were originally used as catfish ponds are now stocked with bass, brim and catfish.
+Seven Lakes Ranch is named for the seven lakes that have been built in the central portion of the ranch.
+These lakes were originally used as catfish ponds and are now stocked with bass, brim and catfish.
 The 518 acre ranch is well suited for cattle and wildlife.
 This ranch has been meticulously maintained making it a difficult find for this part of Texas.

 The ranch is located in Mauriceville, Texas.
 35 minutes from Beaumont and Less than 2 hours from Houston.